olpaw/native-image-configure-examples/README.md

 * In contrast `configure-at-buildtime-example` performs the JSON parsing as part of building the image.
-In this case the image does not contain any parts of the Jackson framework.
+In this case the image does not contain any parts of the Jackson framework (can be verified easily by adding `-H:+PrintAnalysisCallTree` to the `<buildArgs>` in `pom.xml`).
 When this image gets executed it can run the handler right away since it was already determined at build time which hander should be used.

 To learn more about this topic please read [Initialize Once, Start Fast: Application Initializationat Build Time](http://www.christianwimmer.at/Publications/Wimmer19a/Wimmer19a.pdf).